WPC-Systems-Ltd/WPC_Python_driver_release/README.md

 In order to optimize the performance of driver API, we adopt [async/await](https://docs.python.org/3/library/asyncio.html) structure for driver implementation also known as non-blocking method.

 Please note, some API functions in the `pywpc` package may not compatible with earlier versions of WPC DAQ firmware.
 Make sure the latest version of firmware is up to date with your products.
-To update device firmware to the latest version, please use [WPC Device Manager](http://www.wpc.com.tw/36039260092584721462-daq1.html) and [LabVIEW Run-time engine](https://drive.google.com/file/d/1Uj6r65KhNxvuApiqrMkZp-NWyq-Eek-k/view) available at [WPC Systems Ltd. official website](http://www.wpc.com.tw).
+To update device firmware to the latest version, please use WPC Device Manager and LabVIEW Run-time engine.
+You can download its by [latest release](https://github.com/WPC-Systems-Ltd/WPC_Python_driver_release/releases/tag/v1.0.2) or visit [WPC Systems Ltd. official website](http://www.wpc.com.tw).

 [![pip install](https://img.shields.io/badge/pip%20install-wpcsys-orange.svg)](https://pypi.org/project/wpcsys/)
 [![PyPI](https://img.shields.io/pypi/v/wpcsys)](https://pypi.org/project/wpcsys/)